Peterborough East railway station: The station today

 In 1972 the East Station was demolished and only part of the main platform with a bay at the east end remained, these have now gone as well following the South Bank redevelopment.
 In 1977 the turntable from the locoyard, which had been retained to turn track maintenance machines, was purchased by the PRS and moved to Wansford.
 After the rebuilding of the Black Bridge in 1963, a 10 mph speed limit had been imposed.
 With the demolition of the replacement bridge, a new concrete bridge was opened in June 1981 which allowed the speed limit to be raised to the normal limit.

-Starting in 2017, redevelopment work has taken place on the site as the new Fletton Quays mixed-use development, which includes new government offices, more than 350 riverside apartments in high-rise tower blocks, and some shops, including a Greggs and a Bewiched Coffee.
-A Hilton Hotel is also to be built on the site, planned to open in March 2023.
+Starting in 2017, redevelopment work has taken place on the site as the new Fletton Quays mixed-use development, which includes new government offices, more than 350 riverside apartments in high-rise tower blocks, and some shops, including a now closed Greggs and a Bewiched Coffee.
+A Hilton Hotel was also planned for the site, to open in March 2023.

 The large Victorian rail engine shed has been renovated into Peterborough City Council's new office, Sand Martin House.
 Nevertheless, the Ely to Peterborough Line continues to run through the site and to provide a well-used link between East Anglia and the Midlands.
 The car park outside the government offices is approximately sited within the old station footprint.